- General Questions: What is AMD Link?

 - User Interface: What is the bell I see in the top left of the Home section after I have connected to a PC?

 - AMD Radeon™ ReLive: Can I select multiple images or videos in the ReLive gallery?

 - AMD Radeon™ ReLive: When I record/stream, or take a screenshot, where are my files saved?

 - AMD Radeon™ ReLive: Why can’t I use the app’s ReLive functions?
 I am already connected!

 - Settings: What is the AMD User Experience Program and why do I see it in the settings?

 - Settings: My screen is “always on” while I am in the app – can that be disabled?

 - News Feed: Can I share news items that I find interesting?

 - Performance Metrics: Can I customize the performance metrics lists?

-- Why are there different colors in the FPS tab?
+- Performance Metrics: Why are there different colours in the FPS tab?